Last Updated: October 8, 2024

 In addition, Sanders requested that his additional $4,000-per-month child support payment be reduced slightly.
 Sanders protested at having to pay for a new car for the mother of his son every three years, something that was actually part of a court order in connection to the paternity lawsuit.

 In addition, Sanders purchased a $200,000 home for his son to live in with the mother.
-He also payid for the furnishings, property taxes, and home insurance.
-The mother of his child argued that she needed at least $6,000 per month to live comfortably, and that she only earns about $28,000 per year.
+He also paid for the furnishings, property taxes, and home insurance.
+The mother of his child argued that she needed at least $6,000 per month to live comfortably and that she only earns about $28,000 per year.
 With all that said, Barry has repeatedly stressed that he wants to be involved in his son's life.

 Real Estate

-In 2003 Barry paid $532,000 for a home in West Bloomfield Township, Michigan.
+In 2003, Barry paid $532,000 for a home in West Bloomfield Township, Michigan.
 He sold this home in December 2017 for $510,000.

-Today Barry's primary residence is a two-bedroom condo on a golf course in Detroit.
-He also owns a 7,000 square foot, lakefront mansion set on 10+ acres in Wichita, Kansas.
+Today, Barry's primary residence is a two-bedroom condo on a golf course in Detroit.
+He also owns a 7,000-square-foot lakefront mansion set on 10+ acres in Wichita, Kansas.
 This home is worth around $1.5 million.
-His parents lived here full time for the last several decades.
+His parents lived here full-time for the last several decades.
 His father died in 2011.
 His mother continues to live here all year round.

 Barry Sanders Career Earnings